A guide to developing great mentoring relationships in the Johnian community

 Acknowledge that your time is precious

-You are both doing this alongside your other various professional and personal commitments.
-Be patient with your mentor/mentee, and be flexible; you may need the same understanding from your mentor/mentee at some time in the future.
-You never know what life may throw at you!
+You are both doing this alongside your other various professional, academic and personal commitments.
+Be patient with your mentor/mentee and be flexible; you may need the same understanding from your mentor/mentee at some time in the future.

 Celebrate successes

 Record your achievements, take your disappointments lightly and celebrate your successes!
-The alumni relations team would love to hear about your experiences of mentoring within the alumni community, so don’t hesitate to update us on your progress.
+The Alumni Relations Team would love to hear about your mentoring experiences, so don’t hesitate to update us on your progress.

 · Make the first move.
 It’s your responsibility to approach potential mentors.